-Here is our list of top things to do that accent the rich music and arts culture of Greensboro.
+Here is our list of top things to do to experience and enjoy the rich music and arts culture of Greensboro.

 5:30 PM – Dinner at Green Valley Grill